nanochess/CVBasic/README.md

 The TI-99/4A can only generate non-banked binaries up to 24 kb.
 When banking, the fixed space is 24k and pages are 8k.
 Both joysticks are supported with a single button.
 The second button is simulated on the keyboard with control for player 1 and fctn for player 2.
 CONT1.KEY will also return uppercase ASCII characters from the keyboard in addition to the stock 0-9, #, * for compatibility with Coleco programs.
 No keypad is implemented for controller 2 - only the joystick.
 The program supports FCTN-= (Alt-= on PC emulation) to reset.

 The NABU PC can only use binaries up to 32 kb, joysticks can be used for both controllers, keyboard arrows are handled as controller 1 (&lt;||| is the primary button and |||&gt; is the secondary button), and it can also emulate the Colecovision keypad (CONT1.KEY only) using the keys 0-9, Del and Enter.

+The NES support is highly experimental, currently only 32K ROM, CHRROM definition, SPRITE, and controller support are implemented (this is great if you want to make a silent game :P )

 Many people is developing games using CVBasic, feel free to check some of these examples at the [AtariAge Colecovision Programming forum](https://forums.atariage.com/forum/55-colecovision-programming/)